 Authors spend the majority of their working time away from other people, so when you finish your book and discover that part of promoting it means you have to be social, you might be a little confused.
 The first thing you should think about is this: you probably didn’t just finish your book without having goals.
-You should apply this principle of having goals to your social media as well.
+You should apply this principle of having goals to your social media marketing, as well.
 Below are 8 daily/weekly social media goals you should have to get started.
 Don’t let the number scare you!
 These are quick goals and require a daily time investment of no more than 10 to 20 minutes.

 Create a Social Calendar